 As a bonus, we've decided to add in not the best first pitch but the cutest first pitch.
 Tillman the Bulldog was most famously known as the dog who could skateboard, skimboard, and surf.
 When he got a lot of notoriety for his talent, the Dodgers brought him in to "throw out" the first pitch at Dodger Stadium back in 2013.
 They strapped a baseball to his back and had him run from the pitcher's mound to home with "Who Let The Dogs Out" playing in the background.
 The crowd loved it!

 Which one do you think was the worst first pitch ever?
 Did we leave any out that you think should be a part of this list?
 We will continue to update this list as more horrendous first pitches come about.
 But, until then, these are atop the list.
-Please leave a comment below telling us which one you think should be in the number one spot.

-If you have any baseball bat or softball bat related questions, our friendly Bat Experts are available via phone (866-321-2287), email ( email@example.com), and live chat!
+If you have any baseball bat or softball bat-related questions, our friendly Bat Experts are available via phone (866-321-2287), email (firstname.lastname@example.org), and live chat!
 Remember, we're here for you from click to hit!